harvester/harvester/docs/upload-image.md

-# Upload Image
+# Upload Images

-Users can upload the virtual machine image in the `Images` page

-1. Enter an URL that can be accessed from the cluster, currently, we do support qcow2, raw, and ISO images.
-1. The image name will be auto-filled using the URL address's filename, you can always customize it when required.
+To upload virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
+Note: The image name will be auto-filled using the URL address's filename.
+You can always customize it when required.

+Currently, we support qcow2, raw, and ISO images.

-1. Description and labels are optional to add.
+Description and labels are optional to add.

 ![](./assets/upload-image.png)